inrae/RCaNmodel/paper/paper.md

 especially efficient to achieve a uniform sampling in high dimensions polytopes [@andersen2007a; @laddha2020a].
 The function returns an object of class mcmc.list that can be manipulated/explored using the package coda [@plummer2010a], e.g. to check the convergence of the MCMC algorithm.
--   Finally, several graphical functions are available to explore the results per trophic groups and time periods (see supplementary).
-For example, the function *ggTopDownBottomUp* returns a ggplot [@wickam2016] that can be used to detect top-down or bottom-up controls on the different trophic groups (\autoref{fig:ggtopdown}).
+-   Finally, several graphical functions are available to explore the results per trophic groups and time periods, including diagralms describing the dynamics of flows and biomass, relationships among species and trophic controls (\autoref{fig:outupfig}).

 All these steps can be done either directly through R scripts or using the RCaNconstructor GUI.
 An example using R commands is presented in the supplementary material.
 It should be noted that most of the functions to check the status or to sample